Where finance and media intersect with reality.

 In the Blind Spot (The slow shift to technopaternalism)

 SNEAK PEEK — What does FCA listing reform have to do with the new era of technopaternalism? — China expert George Magnus shares his thoughts on whether it’s wise to emulate the China model. — Somaliland’s quest for international recognition is compromised by its deteriorating security situation, Dario writes.
-Greetings subscribers, or should I […]
+Greetings subscribers, or should I say […]

 In the Blind Spot (‘Securonomics’, and the new UK security state)